Skip to main content

 All CollectionsHoneyBook BalanceHoneyBook Balance: Account

-Get a record of all your payments and expenses in your transactions table.
-In the transactions table, you'll see additional details about each transaction.
-With HoneyBook Balance, you can also see which project the transaction is related to, how much of the payment is saved, and other important information.
+Get a record of all your payments and expenses in your "Transactions" table.
+In the "Transactions" table, you'll see additional details about each transaction.
+With HoneyBook Balance, you can also see what project the transaction is related to, how much of the payment is saved, and other important information.

 A good practice is to review your transactions weekly to keep up on categorizing expenses and scanning for fraudulent transactions.

-The transactions table is made up of five key columns: the transaction date, name, project name, category, and amount.
-Check out the table below to learn more about each column.
+The "Transactions" table tracks how all funds enter and exit your business checking account.
+From the navigation menu, select Finance > Balance.
+The table is made up of 5 key columns: the date, transaction, project name, tax category, and amount.
+Check out the following table to learn more about each column:

 Description